shanemc92/keybow-pager/README.md

 # keybow-pager

-lua code to extend the keybow pimoroni system to support four "pages", thus extending the number of possible operations.
+lua code to extend the keybow pimoroni system to support multiple pages of operations, thus extending the number of possible operations.

-The four pages can be switched as tabs using the topmost four buttons.
-This changes the behavior of the operations on the remaining buttons
+The four pages can be switched using button 12 which is the top-right under the Keybow text on the PCB.
+This cycles through the various tabs of operations for the other 11 buttons

 ## Installation